sonv/Vevoicoinguon/7.typ

 $ * * * $

-In 1951, the Public Security sector issued rules prohibiting the use of torture.
+In 1951, Công an issued rules
+prohibiting the use of torture.
 But right after the August Revolution in 1945, interrogation was still rough.